Justin Storms: Music

-Wailin Storms formed by Justin Storms in Corpus Christi, Texas which later settled in Durham, NC.
+Wailin Storms formed by Justin Storms in Corpus Christi, Texas, which later settled in Durham, North Carolina.
 The band is a mix of doom-punk and swampy rock.
-After two EPs — 2011's Bone Colored Moon and 2014's Shiver — the band issued their debut LP, "One Foot In The Flesh Grave" on Magic Bullet Records in 2015.
+After two EPs – 2011's Bone Colored Moon and 2014's Shiver – the band issued their debut LP, One Foot In The Flesh Grave, on Magic Bullet Records in 2015.

-Their 2nd full length album "Sick City" was released in 2017 and was recorded by Kevin Ratterman and Ann Gauthier at La La Land in Louisville KY on the polish label Antena Kryzku.
+Their second full-length album, Sick City, was released in 2017 and was recorded by Kevin Ratterman and Ann Gauthier at La La Land in Louisville, Kentucky, on the Polish label Antena Kryzku.
 Their song "Irene Garza" was featured on NPR's All Songs Considered and featured in Decibel Magazine, Cvlt Nation, Invisible Oranges, and other outlets.
-Their 3rd album "Rattle" was recorded by J. Robbins and is expected to be released in Spring of 2020.
+Their third album, Rattle, was recorded by J. Robbins and is expected to be released in the spring of 2020.
 The record will be released on Gilead Media in North America and Antena Kryzku in Europe.